Ernest Hemingway: Idaho and suicide

-Hemingway continued to rework the material that was published as A Moveable Feast through the 1950s.
+After leaving Cuba, in Sun Valley, Hemingway continued to rework the material that was published as A Moveable Feast through the 1950s.
 In mid-1959, he visited Spain to research a series of bullfighting articles commissioned by Life magazine.
 Life wanted only 10,000 words, but the manuscript grew out of control.
-He was unable to organize his writing for the first time in his life, so he asked A. E. Hotchner to travel to Cuba to help him.
-Hotchner helped him trim the Life piece down to 40,000 words, and Scribner's agreed to a full-length book version (The Dangerous Summer) of almost 130,000 words.
+For the first time in his life he could not organize his writing, so he asked A. E. Hotchner to travel to Cuba to help him.
+Hotchner helped trim the Life piece down to 40,000 words, and Scribner's agreed to a full-length book version (The Dangerous Summer) of almost 130,000 words.

 Hotchner found Hemingway to be "unusually hesitant, disorganized, and confused", and suffering badly from failing eyesight.

-Hemingway and Mary left Cuba for the last time on July 25, 1960.
-He set up a small office in his New York City apartment and attempted to work, but he left soon after.
-He then traveled alone to Spain to be photographed for the front cover of Life magazine.
-A few days later, the news reported that he was seriously ill and on the verge of dying, which panicked Mary until she received a cable from him telling her, "Reports false.
+He left Cuba for the last time on July 25, 1960.
+Mary went with him to New York where he set up a small office and attempted unsuccessfully to work.
+Soon after, he left New York, traveling without Mary to Spain to be photographed for the front cover of Life magazine.
+A few days later the news reported that he was seriously ill and on the verge of dying, which panicked Mary until she received a cable from him telling her, "Reports false.
 Enroute Madrid.
 Love Papa."

 He was, in fact, seriously ill, and believed himself to be on the verge of a breakdown.
-Feeling lonely, he took to his bed for days, retreating into silence, despite having the first installments of The Dangerous Summer published in Life in September 1960 to good reviews.
-In October, he left Spain for New York, where he refused to leave Mary's apartment, presuming that he was being watched.
-She quickly took him to Idaho, where physician George Saviers met them at the train.
+Feeling lonely, he took to his bed for days, retreating into silence, despite having the first installments of The Dangerous Summer published in Life that September to good reviews.
+In October, he went back to New York, where he refused to leave Mary's apartment, presuming that he was being watched.
+She quickly took him to Idaho, where they were met at the train station in Ketchum by local physician George Saviers.

-Hemingway was constantly worried about money and his safety.
-He worried about his taxes and that he would never return to Cuba to retrieve the manuscripts that he had left in a bank vault.
-He became paranoid, thinking that the FBI was actively monitoring his movements in Ketchum.
-The FBI had opened a file on him during World War II, when he used the Pilar to patrol the waters off Cuba, and J. Edgar Hoover had an agent in Havana watch him during the 1950s.
-Unable to care for her husband, Mary had Saviers fly Hemingway to the Mayo Clinic in Minnesota at the end of November for hypertension treatments, as he told his patient.
-The FBI knew that Hemingway was at the Mayo Clinic, as an agent later documented in a letter written in January 1961.